nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Classes should follow the single responsibility principle.
+6. Should have updated documentation and UML diagrams.
+7. Should be managed using a VCS with frequent commits for each feature implementation.
+8. All methods and classes should be clearly commented.
+9. Proper coding standards should be adhered to (e.g. No magic numbers, Java coding standard).

 ## Appendix D : Glossary